top of page

 Do I have to leave my credit card information to be a patient at this practice?

 Yes, with the exception of patients utilizing Medicare.
-This is our policy and it is a growing trend in the healthcare industry due to insurance company bureaucracy, diminishing reimbursements, and increased patient financial responsibility.
+This policy is a growing trend in the healthcare industry and it ensures that we meet the financial requirements for our Practice reliably.

 What if I don't have a credit card?